 The Space Component - managed by ESA - is in its pre-operational stage, serving users with satellite data currently available through the Copernicus Contributing Missions at national, European and international levels.
 Copernicus will become operational after launch of the first Sentinel mission.

-ESA is developing five families of Sentinel missions specifically for Copernicus, the first of which will be ready for launch in spring 2014.
+ESA is developing a new family of satellites, called Sentinels specifically for the operational needs of the Copernicus programme.
 The Sentinels will provide a unique set of observations, starting with the all-weather, day and night radar images from Sentinel-1 to be used for land and ocean services.

 The ground segment, facilitating access to Sentinel and Contributing Mission data, completes the Copernicus Space Component.